 Appendix 1: Meeting Threats Through ISO 27001

-Risk Management Assurance.
-Customers demand strong risk management.
-The only way to prove that you have correct policies in place is to show certification and outside verification.
-ISO 27001 proves that you take cyber threats seriously and have prepared to address them.
-Certification is a clear sign that you not only have the policies in place but that you continually update and improve in order to keep your data safe.
+- Risk Management Assurance: Customers demand strong risk management.
+The only way to prove you have correct policies in place is to show certification and outside verification.
+ISO 27001 proves you take cyber threats seriously and have prepared to address them.
+Certification is a clear sign that you have the policies in place and you continually update and improve to keep your data safe.

-Legal Compliance.
-We’ve focused our work on data security all around the world.
-There are many different laws that can be satisfied by ISO 27001 certification, and some like the UK Data Protection Act have proven track records of ISO 27001 acceptance.
-Implementing the standard will help you stay compliant and using NQA as your partner will ensure that you have the most relevant legal checks when you undergo any audit or review.
+- Legal Compliance: We've focused our work on data security all around the world.
+ISO 27001 certification can satisfy many different laws, and some like the U.K. Data Protection Act have proven track records of ISO 27001 acceptance.
+Implementing the standard will help you stay compliant.
+Using NQA as your partner will ensure you have the most relevant legal checks when you undergo any audit or review.

 These are just some of the top conversations you can have with your customers and your management to show how beneficial ISO 27001 certification is.
 Contact NQA today for help making the case and answers to how this certification can apply specifically to your business.